Working with Aboriginal & Torres Strait Islander People

 SDN offers Aboriginal and Torres Strait Islander Early Childhood Scholarships in response to the fact that many Aboriginal children do not access mainstream child care and preschool due to costs and cultural barriers.
-Our scholarships cover the cost for an Aboriginal or Torres Strait Islander child from a family facing challenges to attend an SDN Children’s Education and Care Centre for three days a week.
+Our scholarships cover the cost for an Aboriginal or Torres Strait Islander child from a family facing challenges to attend an SDN Children’s Education and Care Centre for two days a week.
 This helps the child to be ready to start school on an equal footing with other students.
 Each scholarship is funded through donations, philanthropic grants and SDN’s own staff giving fund.
 Find out how you can personally help a child by contributing to a scholarship.

 Working with our Aboriginal staff

 SDN employs Aboriginal and Torres Strait Islander staff who are skilled professionals with a wealth of knowledge and experience to share with the children and with other staff.
 Our commitment to two-way learning is reinforced through cultural awareness training for our staff, as well as an Aboriginal staff professional development program.

 Download our Aboriginal and Torres Strait Islander Employment Strategy for more information or visit our careers page to see our latest job opportunities.